lonyyy/questions-pour-un-primaire/README.md

 # Questions pour un primaire
 Little educational game for a school project.
 Coded in iJava.
+Developped by Lony MICHAUX and Klara CHARLERY.

 ## Project description